andreudumitro-eng/fair-poc-research/README.md

-Solo Mining Viability	Effectively zero	Need for regular, predictable rewards Long-term Incentives	None	Need for loyalty and bonding mechanisms ASIC vs. Small Miners	ASICs dominate	Need for peaceful coexistence The Solution: Fair Proof-of-Contribution (F-PoC)
+Solo Mining Viability	Effectively zero	Need for regular, predictable rewards Long-term Incentives	None	Need for loyalty and bonding mechanisms ASIC vs. Small Miners	ASICs dominate	Need for peaceful coexistence Research Context & Relationship with Zcash
+What This Prototype Is
+This is an open research platform for studying alternative reward distribution models in ASIC-resistant PoW networks.
+The codebase is a working implementation of F-PoC, designed to enable:

+Simulation and analysis of reward variance reduction

+Testing of loyalty and bonding mechanisms

+Evaluation of ASIC/CPU coexistence conditions

+Benchmarking of memory-hard PoW functions

+Why Argon2id (Not Equihash)?
+This research prototype uses Argon2id as the Proof-of-Work function.
+This is a deliberate research design choice, not a proposal to replace Zcash's Equihash.

+Reason	Explanation
+Simplicity	Argon2id has a simpler API, allowing focus on F-PoC logic Memory-hardness	Both Argon2id and Equihash are memory-hard; ASIC resistance principles transfer Performance	Easier to benchmark and simulate on commodity hardware Standardization	Argon2id is RFC 9106 standard, well-documented Key Insight: The F-PoC reward distribution mechanism — epoch-based proportional rewards, square-root normalization, loyalty accumulation, bonding with slashing — is independent of the underlying PoW function.
+Results obtained with Argon2id are transferable to Equihash.

+Future Work: Equihash Adaptation
+Phase 4 of this research (Q3-Q4 2026) will:

+Replace Argon2id with Equihash in the consensus layer

+Benchmark Equihash vs Argon2id for ASIC resistance

+Provide migration recommendations for the Zcash community

+What This Research Delivers to Zcash
+Deliverable	Value to Zcash
+Working F-PoC implementation	Ready-to-study codebase Variance reduction analysis	Data on reward predictability Loyalty mechanism evaluation	Understanding of long-term incentives Bond/slashing security model	Economic alignment framework Equihash adaptation roadmap	Clear path for integration The Solution: Fair Proof-of-Contribution (F-PoC)
 Core Principle: Redefining Reward Distribution Traditional PoW follows a winner-takes-all model: